duty-bound/ramda/Ramda.md

 R.type(undefined) //"Undefined"
 ```
 #### unFold
 Builds a list from a seed value, which is the second parameter.
-The first parameter is an iterator function which must either return false, in which case the iteration stops, or else an array with two elements: the first is the seed value for the current iteration, and the second is the operation to be executed on this seed value.
+The first parameter is an iterator function which must either return false, in which case the iteration stops, or else an array with two elements: the first is the value to return for the current iteration, and the second is the value to pass to the next iteration.

+So, in the below example
 ```
 const f = n => n > 50 ? false : [-n, n + 10]